Trump drops idea of New York lockdown as U.S. death count crosses 2,000

 Officials in Louisiana, where Mardi Gras celebrations late last month in New Orleans fueled an outbreak, reported 17 additional deaths and 569 new cases on Saturday.

 The disease has proven most fatal among the elderly, but Illinois Governor J.B.
 Pritzker said on Saturday that an infant had died in his state.
+Graphic: Tracking the spread of the global coronavirus - here

 American healthcare workers are appealing for more protective gear and equipment as they face a surge of patients.